Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): Background

 \section{Background}

 In this section, we first introduce the MAPF problem and related work.
 Next, we discuss existing execution frameworks for executing MAPF plans.
-Finally, we review benchmarks used to evaluate MAPF algorithms.
+Finally, we review benchmarks used to evaluate MAPF planners.